WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (April Update)

 What is the best M+ comp in WoW Midnight?

 Brewmaster Monk + Restoration Druid + Augmentation Evoker + Unholy DK + Frost Mage.
-This comp has the highest combined Archon scores and covers everything: smooth damage intake, strong healing, Ebon Might buffing, melee cleave, and ranged burst.
-Every serious push group runs some variation of this.
+This comp has the highest combined performance and covers everything: smooth damage intake, strong healing, Ebon Might buffing, melee cleave, and ranged burst.
+The new alternative is Brewmaster + Holy Paladin + Aug + Devourer DH + Demonology Warlock for more durable runs.

 Is Augmentation Evoker mandatory for M+?

-Not mandatory, but close.
-Aug Evoker at 3077 Archon is the single highest-rated spec.
-Ebon Might multiplies your entire group's damage by roughly 5%.
-At +10 and above, that difference is the gap between timing and bricking.
-Below +7, any comp works fine.
+Mandatory for +20 and above.
+Skippable below +18.
+Ebon Might multiplies your group's damage by roughly 5%.
+At high keys, that difference is the gap between timing and bricking.
+Below +15, any comp works.

 Which healer is best for high keys?